-It is one of the most famous examples of the influence of science on environmental policy.
+It was a turning point in the history of environmental policy.
 In 1972, the first head of the EPA, William Ruckelshaus, faced “a preponderance of the evidence” showing the effects of the pesticide DDT on birds and other wildlife.

 By then, Rachel Carson’s book Silent Spring had become a classic, clearly laying out the adverse effects of the pesticide.
 DDT sprayed on crops was poisoning the ecosystem, causing the thinning of eggshells for birds like the bald eagle, accumulating in the fatty tissues of animals and wiping out many more creatures than the crop-eating insects it was targeting.